typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 object ExampleOne extends IOApp {
   def repeat(letter: String): IO[Unit] =
-    IO.print(letter).replicateA(100)
+    IO.print(letter).replicateA(100).void

-  override def run(args: List[String]): IO[ExitCode]
+  override def run(args: List[String]): IO[ExitCode] =
     for {
-      _ <- (repeat("A") *> repeat("B")).start
+      fa <- (repeat("A") *> repeat("B")).as("foo!").start
-      _ <- (repeat("C") *> repeat("D"))
+      fb <- (repeat("C") *> repeat("D")).as("bar!").start
+      // joinAndEmbedNever is a variant of join that asserts
+      // the fiber has an outcome of Succeeded and returns the
+      // associated value.
+      ra <- fa.joinAndEmbedNever
+      rb <- fb.joinAndEmbedNever
+      _ <- IO.println(s"\ndone: a says: $ra, b says: $rb")
     } yield ExitCode.Success
 }
 ```

+In this program, the main fiber spawns two fibers, one which prints `A` 100
+times and `B` 100 times, and another which prints `C` 100 times and `D` 100
+times.
+It then joins on both fibers, awaiting their termination.
+Here is one
-Here is one possible output from an execution of the program:
+possible output from an execution of the program:

 ```
-AAAAAAAAAAACACACACACACACACACACACCCACACACACACACAACACACACACACACACACACACAACACACACACACACACACACACACAACACCACACAACACACACACACACACACACACACACACACACACACACACACACCACACACACACACACACACACACACACACACAACACACCCCBCBCBCBCBCBCBCBBCBCBDBDBDBBDDBDBDBDBDBDBDBDBBDBDBDBDBDBDBDBDBDBDBBDDBDBDBBDBDBBDBDDBBDDBBDBDBDBDDBDBDBDDBDBBDBDBBDBDBDBDDBDBDBDBDBDBDBDBDBDDBDBDBDBDBDBDBDBDBDBDBBDBDDBDBDBDBDBDBBDBDBDDBBDBDBDBDBDDDDDDDDDDDD
+AAAAAAAAAAAAAAAAAAAAAAACACACACACACACACACACACACACACACACACACACACACACAACACACACACACACACACACACAACACAAACACACACACACACACACACACACACACACACACACACACACACACACACACACCACACACACACACACACACACACACCCCCBBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBCBBBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDDBDBDBDBDBDBDBDBDDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDBDDBDBDBDBDBDBDBDDDDDDDDDDDDDDDDDDDDDD
+done: a says: foo!, b says: bar!
 ```

 We can observe that there is no consistent ordering between the effects of